9 frequently asked questions about phantom stock plans

 - Should forfeiture provisions apply if the employee enters into competition with the company or is terminated for cause?
 How broadly or narrowly should ‘for cause’ be defined?

-- When should the value of the phantom stock units be paid out in cash (e.g., periodically every three to five years, upon termination of employment, or upon exercise by the participant)?
+- When should the value of the phantom stock units be paid out in cash (e.g., periodically every three to five years, upon termination of employment, only upon a future change in control, or what other events)?

 - Should the payment be made in a lump sum or in installments over a period of years?
 If payments should be made in installments, over how many years?